Denotational Semantics for Probabilistic and Concurrent Programs: Semantic Structures

-Additionally, the finite approximations of a pomset coincide with the approximation order $\ll$ taken from \cite{abramsky1995domain} instantiated to pomsets (see Appendix \ref{sec:approx} for more details); thus, from now on, we let $\Alpha \ll \Beta$ denote $\Alpha \in \finapprox\Beta$.
+Finite approximations coincide with the approximation order $\ll$ of \cite{abramsky1995domain} instantiated to pomsets (see \Aref{sec:approx} for more details); thus, from now on, we let $\Alpha \ll \Beta$ denote $\Alpha \in \finapprox\Beta$.
 We are now ready to show that every operation $f$ on finite pomsets can be extended to infinite ones by defining the operation on $\Alpha$ as the sup of the images through $f$ of all the approximations of $\Alpha$.
-This will be useful in the remainder of the paper, where we define operations on pomsets.
+This will be useful in the remainder of the paper.